Inherited assets and divorce

 When a Judge reviews your consent order, they take into consideration multiple factors including children’s welfare, length of marriage and contributions made.
 You can have a look at some other factors a Judge may consider when reviewing your financial settlement via the amicable agreement checker.

 Ring-fencing refers to asking the court to keep the inherited assets out of the ‘matrimonial pot’.
-There is no guarantee that the court will do this, as this is largely dependent on the needs of both of the couple and their children being met.
-If their needs can be met without taking into consideration the inheritance monies then the court could ring-fence and not include the inheritance assets.
+There is no guarantee that the court will do this, as this is largely dependent on the needs of both people and their children.
+If their needs can be met without taking into consideration the inheritance monies, then the court could ring-fence and not include the inheritance assets.
 Another consideration is the time when the inheritance was received i.e. prior to the marriage or after separation.

 Inheritance received prior to the marriage: